paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

   Each element in `items` must be an object containing the following fields:

-  - `prefixes` (optional): Array of JSON objects describing how the storage difference will be calculated.
-Each object contains the following fields:
-    - `key`: String containing a hexadecimal-encoded key prefix.
+  - `key` (optional): String containing a hexadecimal-encoded key prefix.
 Only the storage entries whose key starts with the provided prefix are returned.
+If this field is not present, the storage difference is calculated for all keys of the trie.
-    - `type`: String equal to one of: `value`, `hash`, `none`.
+  - `returnType`: String equal to one of: `value`, `hash`, `none`.

-  - `trieType`: A string indicating the trie type for which the storage difference will be calculated.
-The possible values are:
-    - `mainTrie`: The storage difference is calculated for the main storage.
-    - `childTrie`: The storage difference is calculated for the child trie of the "default" namespace.
-If this type is provided, the `childTrieKey` field must be provided.

-  - `childTrieKey`: String containing the hexadecimal-encoded key of the child trie of the "default" namespace.
+  - `childTrieKey` (optional): String containing the hexadecimal-encoded key of the child trie of the "default" namespace.
 This field is only present when the `trieType` field is set to `childTrie`.
+If this field is not present, the storage difference is calculated for the main storage trie.

 **Return value**: A JSON object.